 You can tell if a website is secure by viewing the URL in the address field of your Web browser.
 If the Web address starts with “https://” you know you are accessing a secure website.
 Most browsers will also display a lock icon somewhere along the edge of the window to indicate the website you are currently visiting is secure.
 You can click the lock icon to view the secure certificate that authenticates the website.

 A hardware device that is used to network multiple computers together.
 It is a central connection for all the computers in a network, which is usually Ethernet-based.
 Information sent to the hub can flow to any other computer on the network.
 If you need to connect more than two computers together in a household or business, a hub will allow you to do so.
 If you only need to network two computers together, a simple crossover Ethernet cable will work just fine.

 An internet-based video-on-demand service founded by major broadcast networks NBCUniversal, Fox Entertainment and Disney-ABC.
-Hulu offers a free streaming video service with a limited amount of movies, TV programs and original programing for viewing on PCs, mobile devices or through a smart TV.
+Hulu offers streaming video service with a limited amount of movies, TV programs and original programing for viewing on PCs, mobile devices or through your smart TV.